Derrick Ndzimande: Life and history

 1978: Returned to Blomplaas Primary as the Principal.

 Dr Derrick enrolled with UNISA for music lessons where he obtained his Grade 1 in Theory of Music and his Grade 2 from Trinity College of Music, London, UK.

 1983: Alfred Sambo from Ligwalagwala FM introduced Dr Derrick to his first studio session.

 1984: Dr Derrick released his debut album “Nang uJesu” under Reamusic Record Company which was later absorbed by Sony Music in 1998.

 On 4 July 1987, he married Martha Ndinisa.

 Dr Derrick established his own record label - Derrick’s Production - and Recording Studio in Belfast, Mpumalanga.
 Through this, Dr Derrick has introduced multiple groups such as: MASIBUYELE KUJEHOVA, MRS NOMAKHOLWA, ANDY and THE HIGHGOERS, NkILIJI AEC.

 1995: Dr Derrick transitioned into the music industry fulltime and thus leaving the teaching profession.

 2008: Dr Derrick released his last album titled “UBUSISIWE”.
-This led to the closure of Derrick’s Production - however, he still performs and the group is still in tact.
+This led to the closure of Derrick’s Production - however, he still performs and the group is still intact.

 (Currently at 26 Albums with 20 Gold Discs and 10 Platinum Discs achieved.